Text

 are the words real dictionary words or just letter scrambles

-An anagram solver starts with a word you already know and finds its rearrangements.
-This generator works the other way: it randomly surfaces pre-verified pairs with no input word needed.
-That makes it faster for bulk content creation — just set your count and regenerate until you have the volume you need.
+A solver starts with a word you supply and finds its rearrangements.
+This generator works the other way: it deals pre-verified pairs with no input word needed, which is faster when you're bulk-building puzzles or quiz rounds rather than cracking one specific anagram.